vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 ## Show Helpful Feedback

 Now we're going to get fancy and give the user some nice feedback around saving.
-When there are unsaved changes, we'll show **unsaved changes**, and when the record is actually saving we'll show **saving...**.
+When there are unsaved changes we will show a message saying "unsaved changes", and when the record is actually saving we'll show "saving...".

-First add these to the template after the submit button:
+Add these messages immediately below the submit button:

 ```
 p